zhubao315/learn-agentic-ai/04_daca_agent_native_dev/02_agent_native_cloud_setup/01_rancher_installation/readme.md

 **Note**: If `nerdctl` or `kubectl` commands aren’t found, restart your terminal or ensure PATH is updated (`$HOME/.rd/bin`).

-- If kubectl get nodes command fails then you will have to check and configure context to racher desktop.
+- If kubectl get nodes command fails then you will have to check and configure context to rancher desktop.
 I faced this issue as a user switching from Docker.

 ```bash
 kubectl config current-context